-This revolution in brain-pain sciences ought to change the law in at least two important areas that are the subject of this Article: disability law and evidence law.
-Chronic pain is the single largest category of disability under the Social Security Disability (SSD) regime.2 Yet, the regulations about what constitutes disability are in places silent about pain and in other places confoundingly circular.
-The Social Security Administration recognized these problems and convened a panel of experts in 1984 to clarify regulations relating to pain.
-The panel issued the recommendation in 1986 that the matter required further study, pending improvements in brain and pain sciences.
-And since 1986, there the situation has remained: awaiting study.
+This revolution in brain-pain sciences ought to change the law in at least two important areas that are the subject of this Article: disability and evidence law.
+Chronic pain is the single largest category of disability under the Social Security Disability (SSD) regime.
+Yet, the regulations about what constitutes disability are in places silent about pain and in other places confoundingly circular.
 Pain science, this Article argues, is now sufficiently developed for policymakers and scholars to improve the law's treatment of pain in important ways, including to revise the SSD regime relating to chronic pain.